-Did you know that the Kingston Land Trust staff have been practicing shared leadership since 2019?
-This means we have been making decisions collectively, that we co-represent our organization, and we each lead the areas of work that we are interested in.
-Instead of the traditional top-down nonprofit structure, we have found that this democratic approach is much healthier for us, and for serving our community.
+The KLT staff began shifting into a shared leadership model throughout 2020 and 2021.
+This means that multiple staff members have been making organizational decisions collectively, co-representing our organization, and leading the areas of work that we are most interested in.
+Instead of the traditional top-down nonprofit structure, we have found that this democratic approach is much healthier for us and for serving our community.

-The KLT is governed by a Board of Directors, made up of community members who have made a commitment to serve the mission of the organization.
-These members are recruiting through an open application process, and voted in by existing members of the board to fill the gaps in expertise and perspectives to create a diverse board that can represent the needs of the community and help connect our work with the community that our programs are in service of.
+The KLT Board of Directors is made up of community members who have made a commitment to serve the purpose of the organization.
+These members are recruited through an open application process and voted in by existing members of the board to fill the gaps in expertise and perspectives.
+We aim to continue to build a diverse board that can represent the needs of the community and help connect our work with the community that our programs are in service of.
 The board and staff work in collaboration to ensure the sustainability and relevance of the KLT.